Itamar (Israeli settlement): Geography

-Itamar is situated east of the Israel-Westbank separation barrier, 28 kilometers from the Green line in the region known as "Gav Hahar" (Hump of the Mountain).
+Itamar is situated east of the Israeli West Bank barrier, 28 kilometers from the Green line in the region known as "Gav Hahar" (Hump of the Mountain).
 Its municipal boundaries extend in a south-east diagonal over an area of some 7,000 dunam including several outposts, the furthest of which is about eight kilometers from Itamar.
 Itamar and its outposts partly encircled the small Palestinian village of Yanun, and block the development of the Palestinian town of Beit Furik, according to a report by Israeli human rights organization B'tselem.

 In the 1990s, Itamar seized the surrounding hills, establishing the outposts The Point in 1996, Hill 836, Hill 851 and Giv'ot Olam in 1998, Hill 777 and Hill 782 in 1999, and in 2002 Itamar North.
 Five of these outposts were approved by former prime minister Ehud Barak in 2000.
 At the time, a master plan gave the settlement a total area of some 6,000 dunams.
 In addition to Itamar, three other settlements are located in the Harey Kadem mountains: Yitzhar, Har Bracha, and Elon Moreh.

 Leah Goldsmith, the wife of Rabbi Moshe Goldsmith, wrote about the town:

 It is hill country, tremendously big, picturesque and mysterious, varied with long and wide valleys who resemble a mosaic coat of many colors ranging from pea to deep jade greens and chestnut browns in the winter and spring months.
 In the summertime the colors are dry, like the colors of Rebecca's jug, in which she served Eliezer and the camels in Babylon.

 There are springs and wells in the hills.
 The bounty stemming from the blessing given to Joseph…."The blessings of the father are potent above the blessings of my progenitors to the utmost bounds of the everlasting hills"(Vayechi 49).
 The tribunal portions of Ephraim and Menashe, the sons of Joseph run across these highlands.
 In every direction that one looks, the views are emanated with authentic biblical greatness and Jewish nobility.
 This is the chief feature of the landscape, of your life in it, and you are struck by the feeling of having lived here in the past.

 Economy

 Itamar was among the settlements which were designated a "national priority zone" in December 2009, and is entitled to an average of NIS 1,000 per person per year in subsidies in addition to the ordinary settlement subsidies.

 There are several businesses in the settlement, and many of the residents grow organic crops and raise sheep and goats; larger farms produce a range of further products, such as cheese and olive oil.
 According to local residents, 80% of Israel's domestically sold organic eggs are produced at Itamar's chicken farm.
 Other businesses include a yogurt and cheese factory; a small perfume factory; a stained glass workshop; and a hothouses for the vegetables.
-Itamar also has programs for the learning disabled and the physically disabled.
+Itamar also has programs for people with physical or learning disabilities.